A Lot or a Little?

 Parents Need to Know

-Parents need to know that A Ball for Daisy won 2012 the Caldecott Medal for best picture book of 2011.
+Parents need to know that Chris Raschka's A Ball for Daisy won the 2012 Caldecott Medal.
 This wordless story is simple in its narrative but shows every nuance of emotion with telling detail (perky ears when happy, droopy tail when sad) as the sweet pup loves and loses her favorite toy -- and then delights in getting a new one.

-A BALL FOR DAISY won the 2012 Caldecott Medal for best picture book of 2011.
-Author/illustrator Chris Raschka conveys every nuance of Daisy's emotions with very few brushstrokes and highlights the important things in Daisy's world with bright color.
+Raschka skillfully conveys every nuance of Daisy's emotions with very few brushstrokes and highlights the important things in Daisy's world with bright color.
 We see Daisy's exuberance at play, her contentment at rest with her toy, and her anger, disappointment, sadness, and hopelessness when her favorite ball is popped by a big dog at the park.
 Kids will have no trouble following the emotional terrain as well as the simple plot line.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.